Dates

 Aboriginal and Torres Strait Islander Health in Clinical Practice is accredited for continuing professional development, or equivalent, with a number of specialist medical colleges.

-- Recommend practical strategies to mitigate barriers and utilise enabling factors at systemic, organisational and practice levels.
+• Recommend practical strategies to mitigate barriers and utilise enabling factors at a systemic and practice level.

-- Strengthen culturally safe practices to achieve better health outcomes for Aboriginal and Torres Strait Islander Peoples.
+• Strengthen culturally safe practices relevant to Aboriginal and Torres Strait Islander Peoples to achieve better health outcomes.

-- Implement strategies to overcome access barriers at a practice and clinical level.
+• Implement strategies to overcome barriers to health access at an institutional level.

 More information